commschamp/comms_champion/README.md

 will be provided in the future once the API stabilises.

-However, if you have tried [CommsChampion Tools](#commschampion-tools) with any other binary protocol and would like to develop a plugin for your own,one developed internaly by your complany, please get in touch (see [Contact Information](#contact-information) below).
+However, if you have tried [CommsChampion Tools](#commschampion-tools) with any other binary protocol and would like to develop a plugin for your own one, developed internally by your company, please get in touch (see [Contact Information](#contact-information) below).
 I will be able to help.

 # Licence